-The iconic Saks, that made women gush, (American or otherwise) will soon become property of the Hudson’s Bay Company.
-The Canadian conglomerate is paying about $2.4 billion for the acquisition and has been declared the next luxury giant by retail experts, with Saks Inc. and Lord & Taylor under its roof.
-“This exciting portfolio of three iconic brands creates one of North America’s premier fashion retailers,” Richard Baker, HBC’s chairman and CEO, said in a statement.
+The iconic Saks that made women gush (American or otherwise) will soon become the property of the Hudson’s Bay Company.
+The Canadian conglomerate is paying about $2.4 billion for the acquisition.
+It has been declared the next luxury giant by retail experts, with Saks Inc. and Lord & Taylor under its roof.
+“This exciting portfolio of three iconic brands creates one of North America’s premier fashion retailers,” Richard Baker, HBC’s chairman, and CEO said in a statement.

-One could almost hear imaginary women chiming “fifth avenue” each time anyone mentioned the word ‘Saks’ but those chimes would sound more choral maybe, what with the new entrants’ singings chiming in.
-With any hope, they wont disappear altogether.
-Sure the merger would bring luxury to more North American locales but it would also pose a New- York- winter- cold dampener to those who made pilgrimages to the swish Fifth Avenue store for little bags of exclusive- blessings.
-HBC plans to open up seven Saks Fifth Avenue stores and 25 Off Fifth outlet stores in Canada, while creating a Saks website targeted to Canadians.
-The parent company also plans to renovate Saks stores and to make the brand more “luxurious”.
+One could almost hear imaginary women chiming “fifth avenue” each time anyone mentioned the word ‘Saks,’ but those chimes would sound more choral maybe, what with the new entrants’ singings chiming in.
+With any hope, they won’t disappear altogether.
+Sure the merger would bring luxury to more North American locales, but it would also pose a New- York- winter- cold dampener to those who made pilgrimages to the swish Fifth Avenue store for little bags of exclusive- blessings.
+HBC plans to open up seven Saks Fifth Avenue stores and 25 Off Fifth outlet stores in Canada while creating a Saks website targeted at Canadians.
+The parent company also plans to renovate Saks stores and make the brand more “luxurious.”

-Key management personnel are expected to remain with the company.
-“We are excited about what this opportunity and being part of a much larger enterprise can mean for the future of the Saks Fifth Avenue brand,” Saks Chairman and CEO Steve Sadove said in a statement, although it remains unclear if he would be staying on.
-The buyout, which was approved by both companies’ boards, is targeted to close before year’s end.
+Key management personnel is expected to remain with the company.
+“We are excited about what this opportunity and being part of a much larger enterprise can mean for the future of the Saks Fifth Avenue brand,” Saks Chairman and CEO Steve Sadove said in a statement.
+However, it remains unclear if he would be staying on.
+The buyout, approved by both companies’ boards, is targeted to close before the year’s end.
 It still needs approval from Saks’ shareholders.